Senipah/VBA-Better-Array/docs/home/getting_started.md

 #### NOTE

-Multi-dimension arrays are converted to jagged arrays on assignment and converted back to a multi-dimension (tabular) structur on retrieval.
+Multi-dimension arrays are converted to jagged arrays on assignment and converted back to a multi-dimension (tabular) structure on retrieval.